 The way you position your company to operate in selling either B2B or B2C will drastically impact the way you design your business’s website.
 While B2B and B2C businesses have different ways to reach their target audiences, they have the same goal in mind: generating sales.
 Whatever your business may be, we at Still Up are here to help you build a better company website.

 What is B2B vs. B2C?

 Before we jump into the website essentials for both types of businesses, let us clarify what both types of businesses are and how they affect a website’s design.
-For a business who sells B2B, it means that they sell their products and/or services directly to other businesses.
+For a business who sells B2B (business-to-business), it means that they sell their products and/or services directly to other businesses.
 B2B purchases are rarely impulsive and, in most cases, are the result of a complex decision-making process.
 B2B purchases typically involve multiple people across a corporate hierarchy.
 More times than not, these types of customers will begin researching a purchase weeks, months, or even years in advance before the decision is finalized.
 These purchases rely heavily on facts and information.

-On the other hand, B2C businesses sell directly to the consumer, cutting out the middleman.
+On the other hand, Business-to-Consumers or B2C businesses sell directly to the consumer, cutting out the middleman.
 These purchases are less thought out than purchases made through B2B and are more directed to fulfilling consumers’ personal wants and needs.
 For this reason, these purchases rely more on capitalizing on the consumer’s impulse and understanding what the customer wants.

 Key differences between B2B and B2C websites

 Based on who you sell to, it will influence how you design your website.
 For this reason, we are going to highlight some of the biggest differences between B2B and B2C websites.